Last updated on August 26th, 2025 at 04:22 am

-New York for example will want their fair share of various retirement income payments.
-Same with California when you go to buy that new car with your IRA.
-Not only will you pay sales tax but when you took that money from your retirement funds, they want a piece f that as well.
+New York, for example, will want their fair share of various retirement income payments.
+Same with California, when you go to buy that new car with your IRA.
+Not only will you pay sales tax, but when you take that money from your retirement funds, they want a piece of that as well.
 Many states tax pension payments.

-I believe that when most people look at their retirement savings statements, they fail to consider that their investors (state and federal government) will want their share.
+I believe that when most people look at their retirement savings statements, they fail to consider that their investors (the state and federal government) will want their share.

 Take a deep dive into lots of taxes

 I have included several charts that will permit you to compare and contrast taxes in various states.
-The data is from 2021 and things change.
-Don’t focus on the actual number as much as how one state compares to another.
+The data is from 2021, and things change.
+Don’t focus on the actual number as much as on how one state compares to another.
 Generally, tax increases will be relative.

 State X may have increased their tax on gasoline since this data was gathered and State Y will probably do the same.
 If you need the exact number, do a web search for the latest number.

-The chart below indicating States with zero state income tax excluding Tennessee and New Hampshire do not charge state income tax on earned income e.g. W2 income.
+The chart below indicates that States with zero state income tax, excluding Tennessee and New Hampshire, do not charge state income tax on earned income e.g. W2 income.
 They do charge state income tax on income earned from investments.
 This is a problem for retired people who live on investment income.
 This is why they are not listed below.

 States with zero state income tax